 - There's a Canadian bar called Squirrel Toothed Alice's with a similar slogan.

-- Miracle Whip has a new commercial featuring celebrities which love Miracle Whip and celebrities who think it's disgusting.
+- Miracle Whip has a commercial featuring celebrities which love Miracle Whip and celebrities who think it's disgusting.

 - There's an ad for Orbit gum that implies that using the product will give one's girlfriend the impression that one is cheating on her, possibly with a farm animal.